 - Some clients will list how many samples they’d like to see in the job description, whereas, others will leave the decision up to you.
 In this case, choose between two and four relevant samples

-Arrogance is one of the quickest ways to get your proposal tossed aside.
-Don’t just say that you are an expert; instead, explain your background which has given you this level of experience.
+What to AvoidOne of the fastest routes to having your proposal dismissed is displaying arrogance.
+Instead of simply stating expertise, please elaborate on your background, which has bestowed upon you this high level of experience.
 Focus on being honest and delivering real information, the fact that you are amazingly talented will shine through without you having to state it directly.
 For example, avoid the following:

 - Consider including a testimonial from one of your previous clients, or indicate that references are available upon request; this substantiates your claims and provides assurance to the prospective client